 Use of all available in-state resources

-Ordering of additional resources from the Lower 48 or Canada
+Ordering of additional resources from other GACCs or Canada

 Alaska and National Preparedness Levels

 Severity funding requests both agency-specific and interagency

 Draw-down and Step-up plans

 Once the distribution of resources has been established, the priority for dispatch of these statewide tactical resources will be based on protection priorities as established in the AIWFMP.
 Strategic resource decisions determined by the Daily Statewide Tactical Meeting will be communicated to the Agencies and the Interagency Fire Dispatch Centers via the teletype and/or IFM.